 Area Agencies on Aging work with community colleges to provide training to SCSEP participants at a reduced cost; many provide tuition waivers for SCSEP participants.
 Community colleges are an integral component of the Workforce Investment Act programs offered through the WIN Job Centers.
-SCSEP participants are encouraged to dual enroll in WIA with the WIN Job Centers for job search assistance and training classes.
+SCSEP participants are encouraged to dual enroll with the WIN Job Centers for job search assistance and training classes.
 (See Appendix E, State Community and Junior Colleges.)

-Section 7.
-Avoiding Service Disruptions.
+Section 9.
+Avoidance of Disruptions in Services.

 The state and National Grantees are dedicated to the avoidance of disruptions in the service to SCSEP participants.
-Mississippi's state and National SCSEP Grantees will follow the recommendation of the USDOL that when there is over-enrollment, for any reason, there will be a gradual shift that encourages current participants to move into unsubsidized employment to make positions available for eligible individuals in the areas that are underserved.
+Mississippi's state and National SCSEP Grantees will take the recommendation of the USDOL that when there is over-enrollment, for any reason, there will be a gradual shift that encourages current participants to move into unsubsidized employment to make positions available for eligible individuals in the areas that are underserved.
 Grantees understand that participants are not entitled to remain in a subsidized community service assignment indefinitely, and will adhere to the time limits on a SCSEP community service assignment as detailed in the Older Americans Act.

-SCSEP standards define the program requirements that AAA state grantees must adhere to.
+SCSEP standards define the program requirements to which AAA state grantees must adhere.
 Issued in March 2006, the standards address Designation of Service, slot movement, and time in training assignment.

-Section 8.
-Improving SCSEP Services.
+Section 10.
+Improvement of SCSEP Services.